Legolai/EksamensProjectDataScience/README.md

 - Creating a webscraber
 - To experience/do annotations
 - To prepare a dataset (clean up and w/e needed)
-- To model and train on a dataset
+- Finding a model that works for us and our hardware.
+- Getting enough compute power to train the model and restart when things *failed*.
 - To make a program that can run the webcam and detect pigeons.